hmajr/latex_course/README.md

-# latex_course
+# Latex Course
-My Latex course files from Udemy
+My Latex course files from Udemy.

+This repository is used to my Latex study and training my git skills.